risk-first/website/introduction/One-Size-Fits-No-One.md

 diagram: personal blame -> process -> project failure?

 If we genuinely care about our projects, then it's critical that we match the choice of methodology to the risk profile of the project.
+We need to understand exactly what risks our methodology will help us with, and which it won't; where it is appropriate, and where it isn't.

 So different methodologies advocate different practices, and different practices manage different risks.
 If we want to understand methodologies, or even choose the right practices we really need to understand the _types of risks_ we face on software projects.
 On to [Part 2](Risk-Landscape)!